 Let's see.
 A couple of years ago I was walking through a field with my dog and we had a freak accident.
-Desmond is a very big dog.
-The leash, which I had left dangling, didn't let go.
-My leg was broken in half and my foot was displaced.
-I put my foot back where I thought it belonged.
+I was thinking of taking a photograph of a tree.
+I had let Desmond go with his leash hanging, and as he (a big guy, Catahoula Leopard, a dog bred to coral wild pigs, State Dog of Louisiana no less) ran by me, the leash wrapped itself around my leg and didn't let go.
+My leg was broken in half and, yes, I heard the crack.
+My foot was displaced.
+I checked it out and put it back where I thought it belonged.
 Ouch!
-For a few seconds, the world went white, like an old black and white photograph negative.
-Then I began to wave to people.
-They waved back!
-After what seemed an eternity, a car stopped and people came to help.
-The rest was relatively good news - relatively because I live in the woods about six miles from town, so it was difficult getting around for the next year - but the driver of the local Senior Citizens 'bus came through.
-Mr. Ron Rees.
-He would pick me up and take me where I wanted to go and then bring me back home.
+For a few seconds, the world went white, like an old black and white negative.
+Then I began to wave.
+People waved back!
+After what seemed an eternity, a car stopped.
+The rest was relatively good news - relatively because I live about six miles from town, and it took a year for my injury to heal.
+Ron Reed, the driver of the local Senior Citizens 'bus came through.
+He would pick me up at my house and take me where I wanted to go and then bring me back.
 I have no idea what I would have done without him.

-The people who stopped initially to help were neighbors.
-They belong to the Calvary Baptist Church.
+The people who stopped on the road were neighbors.
+They belonged to the Calvary Baptist Church.
 With great kindness, over the next few weeks, they came to visit.
-Not long after the accident, ten people from the church showed up unexpectedly at my cabin and stacked all my winter wood.
+Not long after the accident, ten people from the Church showed up unexpectedly at my cabin and stacked all my winter wood.
 Here they are (the Pastor is in the green shirt) and my friend, the computer wizard, Glen Comstock is on the far right.
-Such a gesture, small town carefulness and hospitality at it's best.
+Small town generosity at it's absolute best.

-Chris and Rodney of Hood Plumbing came by right after I moved into the cabin and fixed the pump, which was not working.
-The pump is situated in a small bunker about fifty yards down from the cabin in the woods.
-You have to open it up - it has a concrete lid.
-One person can squeeze in there.
-Chris sat there all day.
-They then went down to the well, which is farther down by the pond.
-They told me it had not been cleaned out in a very long time, years in fact.
-It was full of roots and weeds.
-524 Pond Circle, my place, is, apparently, one of the oldest camps around!
+Chris and Rodney of Hood Plumbing came by right after I moved into the cabin and fixed the water pump.
+The pump is situated in a small bunker about fifty yards down from the cabin, right in the woods.
+You have to find a concrete lid buried beneath all the fallen leaves.
+Then there's a space that one person can squeeze into.
+Chris was there, one day, all day.
+Later, they tackled the well which is farther down by the pond.
+It had not been cleaned out in many years and was full of rotting roots and weeds.
+A nasty job.
+They were most cheerful and hard working.

-I've been living in northern New Hampshire for almost four years.
-When I moved into the cabin in the woods, I don't think I expected to stay for long, but I have.
-Right away I needed wood for the stove, and I found Rick Henson.
+When I moved into the cabin I needed wood for the stove.
+I found Rick Henson.
 Rick has since sold me the best wood every fall.
-He also introduced me to his mother, Lois.
+He also introduced me to his mother, Lois, who is now my a friend.
 Lois taught school in Woodsville for thirty-five years and now, retired, has ten grandchildren and nine great-grandchildren!
 She told me once that she was populating the earth!

-Last Sunday, Rick's brother, Doug (who is an independent fine finish carpenter) showed up in my driveway unexpectedly with his 1929 Model T Ford.
-We went for a run-out to Long Pond, not far from here.
-It was so much fun.
+Last Sunday, Rick's brother, Doug (and Lois's other son) an independent and very fine finish carpenter, showed up in my driveway with his 1929 Model A Ford.
+Want to take a ride?
+Well, indeed.
+We went for a great run-out to Long Pond which is not far from here.
+It was a lovely afternoon.
 Thanks, Doug.
-And to all the Hensons, for being such good friends to me.
+And to all the Hensons, for your friendship.

 "My brother called.
 I talked about my garden and he told me the story of Dad wanting a specific rock that was up in the Minarets in the Sierras.
 Larry couldn't go, he was too young, but Dad took me in a flat-bed truck.
 Being the first born and similar in many ways, I went with him a lot.
 Exploring.
 And he always said, Don't take the same road twice.
 I drive my friends crazy 'cause I always say that.
 They think we're lost, but I never feel that way.
 You never know what might be around the next corner.
 Like Long Pond in Benton.
 Here's Pete and me.
 And I think my Dad might be standing right beside us."

-I like Zach.
-He's good at almost everything he turns his hand to.
-He recently enlisted with the US Navy, but he has a tip of a finger missing from an old accident, and they turned him down.
-In my opinion, they missed that boat.
-He would have been great in the navy.
-But now, he's turned his attention to fighting forest fires.
+Zach is good at almost everything he turns his hand to.
+He recently enlisted with the US Navy, but he had a tip (a tip) of a finger missing from an old accident.
+They missed that boat.
+Now, he's thinking about fighting forest fires.
 His grandmother Lois, says, and I concur, "he marches to the tune of a different drummer."